nodejs/promises/GLOSSARY.md

 `Promise` that will resolve to the return value of the handler.
 One promise may have zero-to-many child promises.

 Errors will propagate from a source promise to all child promises.
-This process is known as "rejection".
 If a rejected promise has no children, it is considered an unhandled rejection.
 It may be handled in a subsequent operation.
 If a promise has an error handler, propagation from source promises will halt at that promise.
-If a promise has many children, and only one handles errors, the other children will still be reported as unhandled rejections.
+If a promise has many children, and only one handles errors, the other children will be unhandled rejections.

 Unwrapping `Promise<Promise<T>>` will automatically unwrap to `T`.
 That is:
 `.then(() => Promise.resolve(3)).then(val => console.log(val))` will
 output `3`.

-Internally, a promise is represented by a state machine that may be in one of three states — pending, resolved, or rejected.
-The resolved and rejected states are collectively referred to as "settled."
-Once a promise is settled, it cannot transition back into pending state.
+Internally, a promise is represented by a state machine that may be in one of three states — pending, fulfilled, or rejected.
+The fulfilled and rejected states are collectively referred to as "settled."
+Once a promise is settled, it cannot transition into any other state.

 ### Executor / Resolver

 The function passed to the `new Promise` constructor.
 Run **synchronously**.
 Not in common direct use by most promise-users — used mainly to wrap sources of asynchrony.
 As such, it rarely resolves or rejects on the same tick.
+This API is provided for the express purpose of wrapping callback APIs.

 Catches all errors thrown.
 If an error is caught, the returned promise will be **rejected**.
 Because it starts life as a rejected promise with no children, it